(klin'' da mye' sin)

-Vaginal clindamycin is used to treat bacterial vaginosis (an infection caused by an overgrowth of harmful bacteria in the vagina).
+Topical clindamycin is used to treat acne.
 Clindamycin is in a class of medications called lincomycin antibiotics.
-It works by slowing or stopping the growth of bacteria.
-Vaginal clindamycin cannot be used to treat vaginal irritation caused by yeast infections or by sexually transmitted diseases such as chlamydia and trichomoniasis.
+It works by slowing or stopping the growth of bacteria that cause acne and by decreasing swelling.

 HOW should this medicine be used?

-This medication is for vaginal use only.
-Do not swallow the cream or suppositories, and do not apply the cream to any other part of your body.
-Be careful not to get the cream in your eyes.
-If you do get the cream in your eyes, rinse your eyes with plenty of cool water.
+Topical clindamycin is only for use on the skin.
+Do not swallow the medication, and do not get the medication in your eyes, nose, mouth, or vagina.
+If you do get the medication in your eyes, nose, or mouth, or on broken skin, rinse it out with plenty of cool water.

-Your medication will come with directions for use.
+Your medication will probably come with directions for use.
 Read these directions and follow them carefully.
-Ask your doctor or pharmacist if you have any questions about how to use vaginal clindamycin.
+Ask your doctor or pharmacist if you have any questions about how to apply topical clindamycin.